MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/new-order-notification-for-woocommerce/README.txt

 * SET THE REFRESH TIME OF NEW ORDER PAGE

+* SET ALERT FOR ORDERS THAT CONTAIN SELECTED PRODUCTS

 **Woocommerce custom order page with recent orders for showing a popup notification with sound when a new order received.**